berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

 ![total_network](images/comm_sent/char_dist_Gryffindor.png)
 ![total_network](images/comm_sent/comm_dist_Gryffindor.png)
-**_Results_**: The distirbution of character sentiments along with average sentiment of communities detected diplay Griffendor as a quite neutral house.
+The distribution of character sentiments along with average sentiment of communities detected diplay Griffendor as a quite neutral house.
 Gryffindor contains over 250 characters where most reflect in the house values while the main characters have an overall negative page.
 It's hard to conlude that this matches or doesn't match the stereotype og Gryffindor sinve the results are rather neutral.

 _The tables show the top words based on their TF-IDF values, for the happiest and saddest communities based on the VADER sentiment analysis._